quantifyyourcareer/Volatility_Surface/README.md

 # Generate a Volatility Surface (from synthetic option prices)

 This notebook builds an **implied volatility surface** end-to-end using **synthetic market option prices**.
-The point is to learn the pipeline clearly.
+The point is to learn the pipeline clearly, without relying on math formatting.

 What you build:
 1. **Generate synthetic call option prices** on a strike × maturity grid using a “true” volatility surface.